Major-General's Song: Film references

 The Major-General carries an encyclopedia in this "Bab" drawing by W. S. Gilbert.

-The Pirate Movie, a 1982 modern musical parody of The Pirates of Penzance, features many songs from the opera, including this song.
-Contemporary references were introduced, as when the Major-General adds to the song "Man, I'm older than The Beatles, but I'm younger than The Rolling Stones."
+The Pirate Movie, a 1982 modern musical parody of The Pirates of Penzance, features many songs from the opera, including this song with contemporary references interpolated.
 In the 1983 film Never Cry Wolf, the hero sings the song.
 Similarly, in the 2001 time-travel comedy Kate & Leopold, Leopold sings the song; however, the scene is anachronistic in that The Pirates of Penzance premiered in 1879, after Leopold had already left his own time of 1876.
 The lead characters of the 2015 film Those People sing along to the song in duelling fashion.
 A nonsense pastiche of the song in the 2017 film Despicable Me 3, sung by Minions, was termed "amusing" and "the film’s finest moment"; it was uploaded to YouTube by Illumination Entertainment as a singalong challenge, which has garnered more than 19 million views as of 2025.